obayer/MultiWii-HoTT/README.md

 ------------
 1. HoTT v4 capable RxTx system
 2. Enabled telemetry downlink channel on the receiver
 3. RxTx signal cable from MCU's UART Pins to the receiver's telemetry port.
-Be advised that the MCU uses 5V TTL, whereas the HoTT receiver needs a 3,3V TTL (LLC is needed).
 4. Update your MCU with this compiled project (please review config.h before uploading to match your settings).

+For detailed information see the [wiki pages](wiki)

 Configuration
 -------------